 Despite teetering on the edge of reality and myth, this ski resort must have been stunning.
 When the snows were deep, the lifts were running, and the mystery was a reality.
 This must have been one of the most magical places ever skied.

-The world’s second highest ski resort exists at -4º Latitude in the Indonesian half of Papua New Guinea.
-It’s hard to believe that an equatorial nation is known for the best surfing on Earth also has the 2nd highest ski resort on Earth, but it’s a reality I can’t ignore nor completely confirm.
+The world’s second-highest ski resort exists at -4º Latitude in the Indonesian half of Papua New Guinea.
+It’s hard to believe that an equatorial nation is known for the best surfing on Earth and also has the second-highest ski resort on Earth, but it’s a reality I can’t ignore nor completely confirm.

 The Maoke Mountains of Indonesia hold a 16,023-foot peak called Puncak Jaya or Carstensz Pyramid.
-This peak is one of the Seven Summits as it is the highest peak in Oceana (basically Australia and its surrounding islands).
-These peaks are significant with at least three glaciers, many peaks over 12,000 feet tall, a tree line of 12,000 feet, and a handful of peaks over 14,500 feet.
+This peak is one of the Seven Summits as it is the highest peak in Oceania (basically Australia and its surrounding islands).
+These peaks are significant, with at least three glaciers, many peaks over 12,000 feet tall, a tree line of 12,000 feet, and a handful of peaks over 14,500 feet.